California Sues the Internet

 How do the First and Fourteenth Amendments relate to firearm manufacturing?

-The First Amendment protects the right to share and receive information, including firearm designs.
-This is linked to the Second Amendment's right to bear arms.
-The Fourteenth Amendment obligates the government to protect these fundamental rights.
+The First Amendment protects the right to share and receive information, including firearm designs online.
+The Fourteenth Amendment obligates the government to protect these rights, linking free speech and the right to bear arms.

 Related News